 4. A More Experienced Workforce Will Serve Your Customers Better

-What Hurts Employee Retention?
+What Causes Employee Turnover?